 An avid athlete, Dr. Nurse has run in hundreds of road races all over the world.
 He continues to train competitively in hopes of improving on his personal best marathon time.
 This commitment to training has given him a unique understanding of the mental and physical demands of endurance training.
 Aside from running, he enjoys photography (actually most of the photos on this web site are his), reading, cycling, hiking, soccer, lacrosse and experiencing the outdoors.

-Dr. Nurse is currently the team chiropractor for the Boston Athletic Association (B.A.A.)
-High Performance Team and the John Hancock Invited Elite Runners of the Boston Marathon.
+Dr. Nurse is currently the team chiropractor for the John Hancock Invited Elite Runners of the Boston Marathon.
 He graduated Cum Laude at both Western States Chiropractic College of Portland, Oregon and Colby College of Waterville, Maine.

 Growing up, Chandra had the unique experience of visiting a chiropractor who taught her to use strength and balance to improve form and function.
 She was able to carry these ideas into her collegiate athletic career, helping her Nordic Ski team clench the USCSA National title in 2007.
 While working towards her Athletic Training degree at the University of Maine she was able to develop her diagnostic and rehabilitation skills.
 She further developed her interest in preventative care on the sidelines of the University of Maine Football team and at the Aroostook Medical Center.